ddaaggeett/whiteSocket/README.md

 NOTE:

 This document is for direction purposes only.
 It will be continuously altered.
-Some components of Blooprint.xyz may not completed/running yet, so please copy whatever component description in this document and paste to that particular component's source code when in development.
+Some components of Blooprint.xyz may not completed/running yet.
+Please look through all the source and familiarize yourself with the code.
+This is my first software ever written, so I'm looking forward to working with real-deal developers.

 Program start -> see BLOOPRINT.java
 ____________________________________________________________________________